richardborges/richardborges.github.io/_posts/2019-05-12-devops-thriller.md

 permalink: /devops-thriller/
 categories:
   - Books
-tags:
+tags: devops

 ---

-Who would have thought DevOps could be so intersting.
-Read a version of this about 5 years ago and now there is a Kindle version avaialble.
+Who would have thought DevOps could be so intersting?
+I read a version of this about 5 years ago and recently found that there is a Kindle version avaialble.
 The book is
 #### The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win Kindle Edition
 ##### by Gene Kim (Author), Kevin Behr (Author), George Spafford (Author)